Michael-Reefe/Loki.jl/README.md

 ### 04/01/26

 Added the "spaxel_timelimit" option to set an upper limit on how long each spaxel fit can take, as a last resort to prevent hanging or unrecoverable fits.
 The default is a very lenient 3600 seconds (1 hour), which should never be reached under normal circumstances.
 The option can be changed either in the options.toml file, or passing it directly into a CubeFitter.

+IMPORTANT NOTE: The time limit will NOT be enforced unless you run Loki with at least 1 worker process.
+Otherwise, with only the main process, it is not possible to set a timer in parallel with the spaxel fits.

 ### 03/04/26